-- Without loss of generality, we consider the secret to be a bitstring or an integer - We know everything can be encoded as such
+- Without loss of generality, we consider the secret to be a bit string or an integer - We know everything can be encoded as such

 - Concrete example: suppose you want to keep your salary secret, but share it between two parties.
-If your salary is \$150,000, you could always split it as 150 and 000, and give each a piece. - What's a potential problem with this approach?
+If your salary is \$150,000, you could always split it as 150 and 000, and give each a piece. - Is this a good way to split such a secret?